English–Welsh cultural relations: Industrial Revolution

-The development of 19th-century Anglo-Saxonism led to theories of English racial superiority that described the Welsh as racially inferior.
+The development of 19th-century Anglo-Saxonism led to theories of English and Scottish racial and cultural superiority that described the Welsh as racially inferior.
 Around the same time, English and Scottish industrialists began establishing iron works and other heavy industry in the coalfield of south Wales.
 By attracting labour from the rural areas, this produced new urban concentrations of Welsh speakers, and helped build the culture of the South Wales Valleys communities.
 The Merthyr Rising of 1831 was a protest against exploitation by the mine owners which began a period of unrest, including the "Rebecca Riots" and the Chartist movement, and a process of radical thinking.
 In Parliament, Lord Melbourne declared that south Wales was "the worst and most formidable district in the kingdom."
 The concerns of the British political establishment were confirmed in the 1847 Reports of the Commissioners of Inquiry into the State of Education in Wales, commonly known in Wales as the Treason of the Blue Books, which, based on evidence taken in towns and villages around Wales, said that "The Welsh language is a vast drawback to Wales and a manifold barrier to the moral progress and commercial prosperity of the people.
 It is not easy to over-estimate its evil effects."
 The report's 3 commissioners were English, and spoke no Welsh, but relied on an army of Welsh-speaking assistant commissioners to collect evidence from the Welsh population, around half of which spoke no English at the time.
 As a result, English-only schools were set up in much of Wales, and, although use of the "Welsh Not" was virtually unknown by then, there were some reports that it continued to be used in a few places.